soutaro/nullarihyon/README.md

 Nullarihyon checks timestamp of compiled objects to see if the source code is updated or not.
 Add the new phase after `Compile Sources` phase.

+# On Boarding

+If you consider using Nullarihyon to existing project, the workflow would be like the following.

+1. Find working set of classes
+2. Setup filtering for the classes
+3. Add `NS_ASSUME_NONNULL_BEGIN` / `NS_ASSUME_NONNULL_END` to its `.h` and `.m`
+4. Run the tool
+5. Fix warnings

+Nullarihyon would report thouthands of warnings.
+It should be better to have a working set with small number of classes.
+Focus tens of warnings and fix them.
+And, go next classes.

+Filtering is explained at [wiki page](https://github.com/soutaro/nullarihyon/wiki/Filtering).
+Take a look at it.

 # Fixing Warnings

 To fix nullability warnings, there are things you can do.